agapas/portfolio/README.md

 ### `npm run preview`

-Locally preview production build at `http://localhost:8080`.
+Locally preview production build at [http://localhost:8080](http://localhost:8080).

+**A NOTE:** the preview command should be run after the build command, otherwise there will be nothing to preview.

 ## Learn More